 Step 2: Acquire

 The first step in applying for a medical marijuana card in Los Angeles is going to a doctor to verify that you meet the qualifications, and acquiring a document that reflects this decision.
-This documentation has to be from a licensed physician within the state of California stating that you are a qualifying patient.
+This documentation has to be from a licensed physician within the state of California stating that you are a qualifying medical consumer.

 Step 3: Apply